 Members of the consortium

-Aide à l’Enfance de l’Inde et du Népal (AEIN) is a non-profit association run by three permanent and about twenty volunteers active in three working groups (projects, awareness raising, communication) and the board of directors.
-Since 1967, AEIN has been active in India, and over the past 20 years it has gradually expanded its operations in Nepal.
+Aide à l’Enfance de l’Inde et du Népal (AEIN) is a not-for-profit association run by three employees and about fifteen volunteers involved in several working groups (projects, awareness raising, communication, finances, and strategy) and as Board members.
+AEIN has been active in India since 1967, and since the 1990’s it has progressively expanded to Nepal, which has become its core target country since 2021.

 Frères des Hommes (FDH) is a development NGO founded in 1974 in Luxembourg, without political or religious affiliation.
 It bases its activities on long-term partnership with Southern interlocutors (non-governmental organizations, social movements, grassroots associations, etc.).
 This approach involves sharing ideals and objectives, supporting new or existing projects and co-responsibility.